unbit/uwsgi-docs/tutorials/CachingCookbook.rst

    dance;

 This is the uWSGI config, pay attention to the log-micros directive.
-The objective of uWSGI in-memory caching is generating a response in less than 1 millisecond (yes, this is true), so we want to get the response time logging in miroseconds.
+The objective of uWSGI in-memory caching is generating a response in less than 1 millisecond (yes, this is true), so we want to get the response time logging in microseconds.

 .. code-block:: ini